vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 R. gveda

-(R. V) Hymns of the Rig-Veda in the Samhita and Pada texts.
+(R̥V) Hymns of the Rig-Veda in the Samhita and Pada texts.
 Reprinted from the Editio Princeps by F. Max M¨uller.
 Varanasi 1965.
 2 vols.

-Rhys Davids, T.W.
+Rhys Davids, ṬW.

 1903 Buddhist India.
 LondoṇThe Story of the Nations Vol. 61.